cassiomolin/http-patch-spring/README.md

 ## Applying the patch

-It's important to keep in mind that both JSON Patch and JSON Merge Patch operate over JSON documents.
+It is worth it to mention that both JSON Patch and JSON Merge Patch operate over JSON documents.

 So, to apply the patch to Java beans, we first need to convert the Java bean to a JSON-P type, such as `JsonStructure` or `JsonValue`.
-Then apply the patch to it and convert the patched document back to a Java bean.
+Then we apply the patch to it and convert the patched document back to a Java bean.

 These conversions could be handled by Jackson, which provides an [extension module][jackson-datatype-jsr353] to work with JSON-P types, so that we can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing: